ASP.NET Core Authentication Using ASP.NET Core Identity

 }

-Using RoleManager and UserManager class of identity service, we can add the roles, users and user - role mapping.
-Using CreateAsync method of RoleManager class, we can create new roles.
-Using CreateAsync method of UserManager, we can create new user and using AddToRoleAsync method, we can add user in to particular role.
+Using the RoleManager and UserManager classes of identity service, we can add the roles, users, and user - role mapping.
+Using the CreateAsync method of the RoleManager class, we can create new roles.
+Using the CreateAsync method of UserManager, we can create a new user, and using the AddToRoleAsync method, we can add a user to a particular role.

-As describe in above section, we can do authorization using Authorize attribute.
-This attribute has Roles property in which we can specify the name of roles that allows to access.
-Using Following code, we can allows to access the action method to user that has "Administrator" role.
+As described in the above section, we can do authorization using the Authorize attribute.
+This attribute has a Roles property in which we can specify the name of roles that allow access.
+Using the Following code, we can allow to access the action method to the user that has an "Administrator" role.

 [Authorize(Roles = "Administrator")]